-My training is transpersonal and integrated with other major theoretical frameworks.
+My training is integrated within the major theoretical frameworks, and in particular the transpersonal approach.
 This means I work under an umbrella of different methods to create a grounded and holistic (mind, body, spirit) approach to the work I do.

-The transpersonal relates to the meta physical, or spiritual.
-The word spiritual can bring up very different meanings (sometimes not positive).
-In the context of transpersonal therapy it does not mean religious, but rather the non physical experience of going ‘beyond the limits of the personal ego’ and connecting to something bigger than ourselves.
+The transpersonal relates to the non physical experience of going ‘beyond the limits of the personal ego’ and connecting to something bigger than ourselves.
 C J Jung named this the Self: the higher conscious aspect of being – also known as the true or authentic self – in which insight, wisdom and creative inspiration lie, and the potential for connection and healing.

 In therapy we work towards an outcome of expanded awareness, wholeness and identity that’s in deeper and improved relation to self, others and the world at large.
 In other words, more harmony and less stress.